 DIY is having a moment. 💅

-The MacAdmin DevOps community wants to teach you how to get your hands dirty… then grab you a beer.
+The MacAdmin DevOps community wants to teach you how to get your hands dirty and grab a beer.

 But my biggest takeaway from MacDevOps YVR is that these conference organizers prioritized communication, inclusion, and interaction of all attendees (virtual and otherwise) in every aspect of their event.
 We love to see it!